603-557-3893

 Marquette on the way to the fermenter!

-We're also planning for planting Block 2 next year.
+Growth: We're also planning for planting Block 2 next year.
 Yes, believe it or not, we have to order nursery stock, trellis components and implement soil amendments a full year or more in advance of planting.

 We are commited to invest in and nurture the vineyard to provide the highest quality grapes for the beginer or experienced hobbyist - home winemaker.